brandonkal/linaria/docs/DESIGN_DECISIONS.md

 #### The wrapping shortcut

-From using tools like Styled Components, the one annoyance I had in authoring stylesheets inside Javascript was the constant need to type out arrow functions.
+From using tools like Styled Components, the one annoyance I had in authoring stylesheets inside JavaScript was the constant need to type out arrow functions.
 When TypeScript is added into the mix, adding typings for all those functions becomes even more tedious.
 With the wrapping shortcut, this is no longer necessary.
 This also improves readability for stylesheets.

 #### Removal of Linaria Stylelint processor